awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-placementgroup.md

-# EMR integration with EC2 placement groups<a name="emr-plan-ha-placementgroup"></a>
+# Amazon EMR integration with EC2 placement groups<a name="emr-plan-ha-placementgroup"></a>

 When you launch an Amazon EMR multiple master node cluster on Amazon EC2, you have the option to use placement group strategies to specify how you want the master node instances deployed to protect against hardware failure\.

 Placement group strategies are supported starting with Amazon EMR version 5\.23\.0 as an option for multiple master node clusters\.
 Currently, only master node types are supported by the placement group strategy, and the `SPREAD` strategy is applied to those master nodes\.
 The `SPREAD` strategy places a small group of instances across separate underlying hardware to guard against the loss of multiple master nodes in the event of a hardware failure\.
 Note that an instance launch request could fail if there is insufficient unique hardware to fulfill the request\.
 For more information about EC2 placement strategies and limitations, see [Placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *EC2 User Guide for Linux Instances*\.

 There is an initial limit from Amazon EC2 of 500 placement group strategy\-enabled clusters that can be launched per AWS region\.
 Contact AWS support to request an increase in the number of allowed placement groups\.
-You can identify EC2 placement groups EMR creates by tracking the key\-value pair that Amazon EMR associates with the EMR placement group strategy\.
+You can identify EC2 placement groups Amazon EMR creates by tracking the key\-value pair that Amazon EMR associates with the Amazon EMR placement group strategy\.
 For more information about EC2 cluster instance tags, see [View cluster instances in Amazon EC2](UsingEMR_Tagging.md)\.

 ## Attaching the placement group managed policy to the EMR role<a name="emr-plan-ha-launch-pg-policy"></a>